lauracowen/openliberty-mugrug/README.md

 ### Tools

 - Printer (to print out three copies of the paper template)
-- Ruler and pencil (to add 1/4" seam allowances to paper template pieces before cutting them out)
+- Transparent quilting ruler (in inches) and pencil (to add 1/4" seam allowances to paper template pieces before cutting them out)
 - Paper scissors (to cut out the paper template pieces)
-- Sewing machine (set to 1.8mm stitch length as 1.5mm just destroyed the paper template too quickly)
+- Sewing machine (set to 1.8mm stitch length; using 1.5mm just destroyed the paper template too easily if I made a mistake and had to unpick a seam)
-- Fabric scissors
+- Sewing machine walking foot (for quilting)
+- Fabric scissors or rotary cutter with a fresh blade (for trimming the seam allowances; some of the seams in section A and B in particular end up with several layers of fabric so a sharp blade is essential)
 - Embroidery needle

-Optional, but useful:

-- Add-a-quarter ruler or transparent quilting ruler in inches (makes it easier to add the 1/4" seam allowances to the template sections on the paper, and also very useful when cutting the seam allowance after sewing each piece of fabric)
-- Rotary cutter with a fresh blade (for trimming the seam allowances; some of the seams in section A and B in particular end up with several layers of fabric so a sharp blade is essential)
+- Quilting pins and binding clips

 ## Preparing the paper templates